labchild/labchild/README.md

 - 👋 Hi, I’m @labchild
 - 👀 I’m interested in art, fashion, video games, and web development
-- 🌱 I’m currently erolled in Columbia's coding bootcamp
+- 🌱 I’m currently enrolled in Columbia's coding bootcamp
 - 💞️ I’m looking to collaborate on anything that will expand my knowledge base!
 - 📫 You can email at labchilds@gmail.com